neodyme-labs/solana-security-txt/README.md

 This library defines a macro, which allows developers to provide easy-to-parse information to security researchers that wish to contact the authors of a Solana smart contract.
 It is inspired by https://securitytxt.org/.

+See the an example in the Solana Explorer: https://explorer.solana.com/address/HPxKXnBN4vJ8RjpdqDCU7gvNQHeeyGnSviYTJ4fBrDt4/security?cluster=devnet

 ## Motivation